 I offer reduced rates for therapy and supervision for trainees on BPS accredited programmes.

 "I found the sessions to be very beneficial, I felt listened to and Sarah always allowed me to express how I felt.
 Sarah gave me the opportunity at every session to cover anything I particularly thought would be beneficial.
 This was very positive and every session was professional and made me realise that how I was feeling and behaving was normal - this was very important."
 L.K., Hornchurch.

 Training, qualifications & experience

-I have worked within the therapeutic field for eleven years in in-patient, out-patient, community and charity settings.
+I have worked within the therapeutic field for sixteen years in in-patient, out-patient, community and charity settings.
 My special interests are working with those with PTSD, complex trauma, adult survivors of childhood trauma and those with eating disorders.
 My qualifications are as follows:

 Doctorate: Regent’s College, School of Psychotherapy and Counselling, Professional Doctorate in Counselling Psychology

 Postgraduate Diploma: King’s College, Institute of Psychiatry, Post Graduate Diploma in CBT